 Nazarian praises Neutrogena's "reliable products," saying they're "affordable" and "well-formulated to not cause acne."
 That includes this budget-friendly eye makeup remover, a drugstore mainstay.

 "[Neutrogena's] retinol is superior to some because it's oil-free, and I don't worry about the comedogenicity," Nazarian says.
-Nazarian recommends Neutrogena products with the anti-wrinkle ingredient Retinol SA, a proprietary technology that blends stabilized retinol with hydrating ingredients, allowing time-released delivery that prevents skin irritation.
+Nazarian recommends Neutrogena products with the anti-wrinkle ingredient Retinol SA, a proprietary technology that blends stabilized retinol with hydrating ingredients, allowing time-released delivery that prevents skin irritation, according to the brand.

-Although retinol products shouldn't typically be worn during the daytime—retinol makes skin particularly sensitive to the sun—the broad-spectrum SPF 30 sunscreen in this product makes it a great daytime moisturizer for most skin types.
+Although retinol products shouldn't typically be worn during the daytime—retinol makes skin particularly sensitive—the broad-spectrum SPF 30 sunscreen in this product makes it a great daytime moisturizer for most skin types.

 If this shower gel looks like something out of the '70s, that's because it is.
 But it's a Neutrogena best-seller for a reason: It's a workhorse shower gel and a fantastic value, especially at the 32-ounce size.